 Bullion dealers are reporting they’re seeing individual purchases every bit as strong as occurred back in 2008.
 My bullion and coin dealer, JM Bullion, has upwards of a three-week delay in shipping American Silver Eagles, yet dealers everywhere are finding it increasingly difficult to get supply.
 Buyers from India to China are also racing to scoop up gold, with the China Gold Association reporting retail sales tripling in the country between April 15 and April 16, while Hong Kong and Macau have reported volume surges of as much as 150%.

 The continued weakness in pricing is unique because it also comes at a time when supplies are being interrupted.
 Rio Tinto plc (ADR) (NYSE:RIO) suffered a massive collapse in a wall at its Bingham Canyon copper mine in Utah, which accounts for 5% of total U.S. gold production and 16% of silver.
-Bingham Canyon is also the world’s biggest copper mine, supplying about 1% of global copper, and is part of the reason I see a coming boom
+Bingham Canyon is also the world’s biggest copper mine, supplying about 1% of global copper, and is part of the reason I see a coming boom in the red metal.

-in the development of its huge Pascua Lama gold project in Chile, as an appeals court ordered the miner to halt work.
+At the same time, Barrick Gold Corporation (USA) (NYSE:ABX) is facing severe delays in the development of its huge Pascua Lama gold project in Chile, as an appeals court ordered the miner to halt work.